Pvt. Ruti Shuster

 Hanan received offers from many different units in the lead up to his enlistment in the IDF, but ultimately decided to follow in the footsteps of his older brother and sister and join the Armored Corps.

-Hanan enlisted in November 2003, and proved himself to be an outstanding soldier, moving through the ranks to become a tank commander and officer.
+Hanan enlisted in November 2003, and proved himself as an outstanding soldier, rising through the ranks to become a tank commander and officer.

 In March 2006, Hanan set out with his entire battalion for operational activity near Gaza.
 On Thursday, June 22, 2006, Hanan's tank crew replaced another at Kerem Shalom.
 Five days later, they were supposed to leave the sector.

-On June 25, Hanan fell in battle, aged 21.
-In the middle of the night, a force of eight armed Palestinians infiltrated into Israel by means of a concealed tunnel.
+On June 25, Hanan fell in fighting aged just 20.
+In the middle of the night, a force of eight armed Palestinians infiltrated Israel by means of a concealed tunnel.
 They fired a missile and threw grenades at Hanan's tank, damaging it severely.
 Hanan and the tank driver – Staff Sgt.
 Pavel Slotzker – were killed.

 Hanan was laid to rest at the military cemetery in Arad.
 He left behind his parents, brother and sister.